 Our 12-Step Therapy Program in Ft.
 Worth, TX

-Whether you’re in recovery from alcohol addiction or opioid addiction, Fort Behavioral Health has the programs and experience to come up with the right treatment plan.
+Whether you’re in recovery from alcohol addiction or opioid addiction, Fort Behavioral Health has the programs and experience to develop the right treatment plan.
 Overcoming addiction alone isn’t the only option.
 Those who spend more time in treatment are likely to spend more time sober.
 After leaving our facilities, 12-step programs in the community can be crucial components of continued recovery.
 In these group settings, people can share the struggles they face in real-world settings while working to stay sober.

 Our facilities at Fort Behavioral Health in Texas are state-of-the-art.
 Our private rooms and bathrooms give you space as you detox and recover.
 Finally, our master clinicians are available around the clock to care for you and provide medical support.
 We also offer amenities like our chef-driven cuisine, full-size basketball court, fitness classes, and a business center.

 If you have questions about our 12-step program in Texas or want to learn more about the programs we offer, we invite you to reach out.
-When you or your loved one is ready to break the cycle of addiction and set the stage for lifelong recovery, contact Fort Behavioral Health at 844.332.1807, or contact us online.
-Talk to a member of our staff today.
+When you or your loved one is ready to break the cycle of addiction and set the stage for lifelong recovery, call Fort Behavioral Health at 844.332.1807, or contact us online.